MeghaUkkali9/Multi-Agent-Research-Analysis-Report-Generation-System/README.md

 1. Install [Terraform](https://developer.hashicorp.com/terraform/install) and
    the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html),
    then run `aws configure` with an IAM user that can create these resources.
-   `AdministratorAccess` is the easiest way to start — tighten it later.

 2. Set it up:
    ```bash
    cd infra